curie-data-factory/health-data-metrics/README.md

 ## Run it !

-You can run job orchestrator from 3 different ways :
+You can run HDM from 3 different ways :

 ### Docker Image